CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     DOTALL|VERBOSE`, corresponding to `re.search(`*expected* `,
     `*actual* `, re.DOTALL|re.VERBOSE)`.

-	Transformaing actual values is useful in particular for removing such parts of the output that change on each run, such as timestamps.
+	Transforming actual values is useful in particular for removing such parts of the output that change on each run, such as timestamps.